Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 • By product type - retail only, custom only, vintage or antique only, sustainable only

-And guess what - I’ll bet you can fairly easily identify project types that you have most enjoyed and excelled at.
+And guess what - I’ll bet you can fairly easily identify project types you’ve most enjoyed and excelled at.
 Look back at your past work and identify patterns within any of these criteria.
-Then once you are able to identify project correlations (and if the idea of focusing on that specific niche is appealing), call that niche out in every single thing you write, share, promote, and say about your company.
-You should even update your professional bio and your website SEO to call out that specific niche.
+Then, once you can identify project correlations (and if the idea of focusing on that specific niche is appealing), call that niche out in everything you write, share, promote, and say about your company.

 04. LET POTENTIAL CLIENTS KNOW WHEN YOU CAN START - AND CREATE A TRUE SENSE OF URGENCY!

 Your availability for starting a new project is a critical factor in whether a potential client will say yes or no to working with you.
 If you're booked six months out, the client who needs help next week isn't going to be a good fit.
-And conversely, if you truly only have limited availability and X spots left for the year, that scarcity will create a sense of urgency and encourage someone to book with you.

-So use your capacity and project timelines to call in people with similar timeline expectations.
+So, use your capacity and project timelines to call in people with similar timeline expectations.

 Sigh.

-Okay, when you have product lines in retail stores across the US and have published books and tv shows and gigantic teams and in-house PR, then sure, stop posting about your openings.
 But in the meantime, if you want to call in potential clients, you need to let them know when you have openings and are booking new clients.
 Always nudge people to do what you want them to do.
 (Check out the book Nudge to learn all about the simple art of getting people to do what you want them to.)

 Once you know when you can start new projects, share that in your marketing.
-"We're filling up for summer and have space for new full service projects in the fall.
+"We're filling up for summer and have space for new full-service projects in the fall.
 If you're interested in working together, please reach out now to share more about your project."

 Everyone can do better with their client experience.

-I am always astonished by companies that have great reputations and reviews, only to find their process to be frustrating and painful as if I'm constantly pushing and pulling to get the info I need.
+I am always astonished by companies that have great reputations and reviews, only to find their process to be frustrating and painful, as if I'm constantly pushing and pulling to get the info I need.
 And if I don't ask the right questions, I'm SOL.
 Seriously.
 Makes me question my investment (and the company’s preparedness and expertise) and not want to work with them ever again.

 EVERYONE benefits when you improve your client experience.

-Check out our client experience templates here and reverse engineer your whole client process (plus, our templates are professionally written and professionally copy-edited for a client-focused and supportive client experience).
+📝 Check out our client experience templates here and reverse engineer your whole client process (plus, our templates are professionally written and professionally copy-edited for a client-focused and supportive client experience).

 Take care of them from start to finish.
 Make the process soooooo easy for them.
 Assess your contact form, discovery call process, contract turnaround time, and onboarding process.
 Is it easy?
 Is it clunky?
-Does it take seventy-five emails, or one?
+Does it take seventy-five emails or one?
 Are people confused?
 Where are they falling off?

 Always stay in front of questions.
 Give people all the information they need to make buying decisions with confidence.